Qatar Airways seeks more than $600 mln in Airbus A350 dispute | Business

 The Gulf carrier is also asking British judges to order France-based Airbus not to attempt to deliver any more of the jets until what it describes as a design defect has been fixed.
 The two companies have been locked in a row https://www.reuters.com/business/aerospace-defense/qatar-airways-ceo-says-airbus-should-admit-paint-flaws-problem-2021-11-30 for months over damage including blistered paint, cracked window frames or riveted areas and erosion of a layer of lightning protection.

-Qatar Airways is claiming more than $600 million in compensation from planemaker Airbus over surface flaws on A350 jetliners, according to a court document shedding new light on a growing business feud worth $4 million a day.
+Qatar Airways is seeking more than $600 million in compensation from Airbus over surface flaws on A350 jetliners, according to a court document shedding new light on an escalating business feud worth $4 million a day.
 The Gulf carrier is also asking British judges to order France-based Airbus not to attempt to deliver any more of the jets until what it describes as a design defect has been fixed.

-Now, the financial and technical details associated with the rare legal spat have emerged in a court filing at a High Court division in London, where Qatar Airways sued Airbus in December.
-The Gulf airline is calling for $618 million in compensation from Airbus over the partial grounding, plus $4 million for every day that the 21 jets remain out of service.
+Now, financial and technical details associated with the rare legal spat have emerged in a court filing at a High Court division in London, where Qatar Airways sued Airbus in December.
+The Gulf airline is calling for $618 million in contractual compensation from Airbus over the partial grounding, plus $4 million for each day the 21 jets remain out of service.

-The largest customer for Europe's premier long-haul jet claims Airbus failed to provide a full root-cause analysis needed to satisfy unresolved questions over the airworthiness of the affected jets including the lightning protection system.
-The jets feature a layer of copper mesh under the paint to prevent lightning - which strikes planes on average once a year - damaging the carbon-composite fuselage, which is lighter but less conductive than traditional metal.
+The largest customer for Europe's premier long-haul jet claims Airbus failed to provide a valid root-cause analysis.
+The jets feature a layer of copper mesh under the paint to prevent lightning - which strikes planes on average once a year - from damaging the carbon-composite fuselage, which is lighter but less conductive than traditional metal.

 BREAKDOWN OF RELATIONS Airbus said it understood the cause and would "deny in total" the airline's complaint.
 It has accused the airline, once one of its most highly courted customers, of trying to mischaracterize the problems as a safety concern.

-The complaint detailed how the Qatar Civil Aviation Authority (QCAA) had started withdrawing flying permits for individual A350 planes in a series of letters from June 2021.
-It said the QCAA had told Airbus that the deterioration of airplanes was "disturbing, if not alarming".
+The complaint detailed how the Qatar Civil Aviation Authority (QCAA) had withdrawn airworthiness approval for individual A350 planes in a series of letters from June 2021.
+It said the QCAA had told the airline that the deterioration of airplanes was "disturbing, if not alarming."
+The regulator had also said it was "deeply concerned" that safety could be compromised because of a lack of analysis or permanent fix.

-It is the first public evidence of the stance of Qatar's regulator, which has not so far commented in public.
+It is the first evidence of the stance of Qatar's regulator, which has not commented in public.
+Europe's EASA, by contrast, has said it has not yet found evidence of airworthiness issues.
 Airbus has appeared to question the QCAA's independence from the state-owned airline, saying the decision to drag safety into a technical matter put at risk global safety protocols.

-Qatar Airways Chief Executive Akbar Al Baker said in London in November that Qatar's regulator was in charge of decisions and that the row had caused a "serious dent" in operations.
+Qatar Airways Chief Executive Akbar Al Baker insisted in November that Qatar's regulator was driving safety decisions and that the row had caused a "serious dent" in operations.
 The airline has started bringing mothballed A380s out of retirement as it prepares to cope with the soccer World Cup.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)